gbtami/pychess-variants/static/docs/fr/seirawan.md

 ## Rules

 Unlike the above variants, this is played on a standard 8 x 8 board.
 The **elephant** is the rook/knight hybrid, while the **hawk** is the bishop/knight hybrid.
 Both of these pieces instead start off the board, although they are not to be dropped as in Crazyhouse.

 Instead, when a piece in a player’s first rank moves for the first time, these pieces may optionally come into the square evacuated by that piece.
 If all first rank pieces have moved or been captured, then any remaining elephant or hawk cannot be entered into play.
 For castling, the extra pieces can enter either of the original king or rook squares.
+The king cannot be in check during this process, similar to castling.

 Pawns can also promote to elephants and hawks.